crf8472/libarcstk/BUILD.md

 ## Building libarcstk on Linux and \*BSD

-Libarcs is written in C++14.
+Libarcstk is written in C++14.
 It was developed mainly (but not exclusively) for Linux and has no runtime dependencies other than the C++ standard library.
 It was not tested whether libarcstk builds out-of-the-box on BSDs but don't expect major issues.